celestiaorg/celestia-app/docs/architecture/ADR-002-QGB-ValSet.md

 1. If there are no valSet requests, create a new one
 2. If there is at least one validator who started unbonding in current block. (we persist last unbonded block height in `hooks.go`)
-   This will make sure the unbonding validator has to provide an attestation to a new ValSet that excludes him before he completely Unbonds.
+   This will make sure the unbonding validator has to provide an attestation to a new ValSet that excludes him before he completely unbonds.
 Otherwise, he will be slashed.
 3. If power change between validators of CurrentValSet and latest valSet request is > 5%

 ### Message types